OLC-LOC-Bioinformatics/update-16Sdata/README.md

 ### Setting the program up as a cron job

-Make the script executable with `chmod +x updateDatabase.py`
+Make the script executable with:

+`chmod +x updateDatabase.py`

 Edit the cron config file through your terminal:
 `$ crontab -e`